php/php-langspec/spec/13-functions.md

 for `float` typed parameter and [converted to `float`](08-conversions.md#converting-to-floating-point-type).
 Note that the strict mode applies not only to user-defined but also to internal functions, please consult [the manual](http://php.net/manual/) for appropriate parameter types.
-If the types do not match, a fatal error is produced.
+If the types do not match, an exception of type `TypeError` is thrown.

 Note that if the parameter is passed byRef, and conversion happened, then the value will be re-assigned with the newly converted value.